romaonthego/RETableViewManager/README.md

 ```

 If you take a look at [RETableViewManager Source Code](https://github.com/romaonthego/RETableViewManager/blob/master/RETableViewManager/RETableViewManager.m) you may
-find out how default mapping is performed:
+find out how default mapping is being performed:

 ``` objective-c
 - (void)registerDefaultClasses